carloszamora0822/my-flight-app/README.md

-This a web app deployed with Vercel, using CSS, HTML, and JavaScript.
+This a full-stack web app for a small municipal airport.
-The web app takes inputs from a flight schedule, provided by the user.
+The web app takes input flight schedule and upcoming events provided by the user.
-In real time, the Vestaboard shows the flight schedule.
+In real time, the Vestaboard shows these inputs with customized displays and is integrated in a workflow of displays.

+**Front-End:**
+- HTML​
+- CSS​
+- JavaScript​

+**Back-End:**
+- Node.js​
+- vercel.com
+- Express.js​
+- MongoDB​
+- Vestaboard Read/Write API​

+**Deployment:**
+- Vercel​